Mcanpolattr/CCNA-200-301-Labs/readme.md

-CCNA Labs for the 200-301 exam.
-I became interested in networking in the second half of 2022.
-I took a few breaks, but I always continued until I finally obtained my certification at the end of October 2022.
-I suggest following Jeremy's courses online on YouTube.
-He delves deeply into topics and has a good way of conveying information that will be helpful.
-Sometimes he provides more information than is necessary, but it's always better to have a solid understanding of networking.
-(He also informs you when he goes off-topic, but keep in mind that topics are updated, so it's better to check Cisco's site.)
-Moreover, when I got bored, I followed Network Chuck to get inspired by new technologies and virtualization.
+I am thrilled to share my journey with CCNA Labs for the 200-301 exam!
+It all started in the second half of 2022 when I developed a keen interest in networking.
+Despite a few breaks along the way, I persevered and finally achieved my certification in late October 2022.

+During this exciting learning process, I highly recommend following Jeremy's courses online on YouTube.
+He dives deep into various topics and has a remarkable way of conveying information that proves invaluable.
+While he may occasionally provide more details than necessary, having a strong foundation in networking is always better.
+And no worries, when he goes off-topic he will always remind you.
+Also it's always wise to double-check the latest updates on Cisco's official website for exam syllabus.

+Additionally, when I needed some inspiration or wanted to explore new technologies like virtualization, I turned to Network Chuck.
+His content never fails to captivate and motivate me.

-Recently, I decided to create some videos about the labs I prepared and will be sharing them on YouTube.
+Recently, I made the decision to create videos showcasing the labs I've prepared, and I'm excited to share them on YouTube.
+Stay tuned for the upcoming content and let's continue this amazing journey together!